 - If you have trouble finding it, select Find Activities and click Sort by Recent

-- f you would like to modify that activity select Edit
+- If you would like to modify that activity select Edit

-Please note that activities can only be edited from your **My Library**.
+Please note that activities can only be edited from your Personal Library or from a Custom Library that you have the proper permissions for.
 There is a more detailed section about How to Use the Activity Editor below.

 1) Select My Classes on the top toolbar